LukeIreland1/trump-tweet-semantics/docs/report.md

 K-fold cross validation is built into `cross_val_score`, which is given a value of 10 for the k-value parameter.

 Each algorithm had to be trained through all 46208 tweets, so I implemented multithreading to better use of system resources when running the program.
-I used Python's multithreading library `concurrent` which contains a module `futures` with the function `ThreadPoolExecutor`, which is used to create multiple `future` objects to be processed on their own separate thread.
+I used Python's multithreading library `concurrent`, which contains a module `futures`, with the function `ThreadPoolExecutor`, which is used to create multiple `future` objects able to be processed on their own separate thread.
 Adding this made the program around 2.5x faster, and finished in 14 minutes instead of 36.

 # 5. Evaluation